bduval15/2800-202510-BBY26/README.md

 Students often rely on scattered sources like bulletin boards or Facebook groups for useful, money-saving opportunities.
 Loaf Life brings these into one place via:
 - A categorized interactive map.
-- Peer-submitted tips and hacks.
+- Peer-submitted deals, hacks and events
 - Saveable content via user profiles.

 ---